StetHD/tarifa-book/usage/wp8.md

 ### Configuration attributes

-The `wp8` configuration needs at least the following 4 attributes in the `tarifa.json`
+The `wp8` configuration requires at least the following 4 attributes in the `tarifa.json`
 file:

 ``` json